SAP/openui5-docs/docs/Whitespaces_Concept_37deb0b.md

 For text display controls, you could use either the `white-space` CSS property, or Unicode characters.

 In terms of OpenUI5, you would need to use formatters to display whitespaces in your applications.
-Here’s a sample page where you can see how it's used for different controls: \[Link to Demo Kit sample\]
+Here’s a sample page where you can see how it's used for different controls: For more information, see the [Sample for `sap.m.WhitespacePattern`](https://openui5.hana.ondemand.com/#/entity/sap.m.WhitespacePattern).